 One of the few Leadership books that I have come back to time & time again, is “The 7 habits of Highly Effective People“.
 Perhaps, alongside classics from writers like Dale Carnegie or Peter Drucker, this book by the late Stephen Covey, is one you’ve heard of.
 It might have been mentioned to you, from time to time, over many years.
 Did you intend to read it once, but have..
 Read More

-As you plan your approach to 2018, are you protecting time for ‘Deep Work’?
+As you continually improve how your team works, are you protecting time for “Deep Work”?
 If you haven’t come across that phrase, it was coined by my latest recommended book.
 In “Deep Work“, author Cal Newport makes a great case for the importance of better concentration.
 He diagnoses our current malaise.
 Full of distractions from our phones/tablets/computers/connected devices, we fail to focus.
-Cal is an associate professor of Computer Science, at..
-Read More

 There is so much customer insight related content on social media & websites these days.
 From latest public research to ‘how to’ guides for that analytics software you’ve been considering, it’s possible to spend your whole day just reading.
 But with your own goals to focus on & with summer holidays depleting the size of your team, what is worthwhile.
 What should you at least keep a weather eye on?
 Following..
 Read More